Moesif/moesif-aws-lambda-nodejs/README.md

     </h4>
     <br>
     <p>
-        Alternatively, if you're running the Express Framework on AWS Lambda and prefer to use Express middleware, Moesif has
-        <a href="https://www.moesif.com/docs/server-integration/express/">Express Middleware</a> also available.
-The Express Middleware isn't
+        Alternatively, if you're running the Node.js Express Framework on AWS Lambda and prefer to not have any AWS specific dependencies, Moesif has <a href="https://www.moesif.com/docs/server-integration/express/">Express Middleware</a> also available.
-        specific to AWS lambda but won't capture AWS specific stuff like Trace Id.
+        However, `moesif-express` won't capture lambda specific context like Trace Id.
     </p>
 </div>